 First of all, I looked at the recruitment site I’d used, Online Jobs. https://blog.onlinejobs.ph/comprehensive-guide-to-virtual-assistant-salaries-in-the-philippines, and Chris Ducker’s blog, author of Virtual Freedom, https://www.chrisducker.com/how-much-do-i-pay-my-virtual-assistant/

-Based on these sites, an entry-level wage for a general assistant VA should be about £3.00 per hour.
-It was a little less when I started a few years ago, so this is what I paid in the beginning.
+Based on these sites, an entry-level wage for a general assistant VA should be about £2.50 - 3.00 per hour.

 After some lengthy discussions with our team, we reviewed our wage rates earlier in the year.
 We now have a basic starting wage of £3.10 (£3.30 after 4 weeks probation) and we pay considerably more for experienced staff.